 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Osteosarcoma.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 Osteosarcoma is a cancer of the bone that destroys tissue and weakens the bone.
 It develops from immature bone cells that normally form new bone tissue.

 Osteosarcoma most often starts in the bones around the knee joint, either at the femur, which is the lower end of the thigh bone, or the tibia, which is the upper end of the shin bone.
 The next most common place osteosarcoma begins is in the humerus.
 This is the upper arm bone close to the shoulder.

 However, osteosarcoma can develop in any bone in the body.
 Rarely, it occurs as a tumor in the body’s soft tissue, outside the bone.

 Types and subtypes of osteosarcoma